-Taken at face value, one who's reserved or quiet is often one who's automatically categorized as shy or withdrawn.
+Taken at face value, one who's reserved or quiet is often automatically categorized as shy or withdrawn.
 What's not well understood is that both these attributes, better stated as calm and silent, are more aligned with being a thinker.
 And just because someone is a thinker doesn't mean they're shy.

-During meetings or large-group conversations is when the introvert is usually noticed.
+During meetings or large-group conversations, the introvert is usually noticed.
 If you've seen them, note that they're taking it all in.
 I liken this situation to the adage, "if you've nothing nice to say, say nothing at all."
 Worry not, I'm not judging (well, maybe a little); I'm just a contemplative person who wants all the facts and information before I say anything.
-I want people to think of me as someone who has something to say, opposed to one who just "says something."
+I want people to think of me as someone who has something to say, as opposed to one who just "says something."

 Leading as an Introvert

 I've been known to refer to myself as a closet introvert.
 That is, while in some situations, I'll easily be the most outgoing person willing to talk to anyone.
 But, when it's all said and done, you'll find me sitting on a comfy chair reading or keeping to myself (probably listening to music).